 As we admire and photograph them, they find a lazy mother, still soaked, dozing in the sun, with a winking cub on her back.

-We point once more to the village of statue birds and then to the hook of the canal.
-In the extension of the village, we reach the entrance of the homonymous National Park.
+We point once again to the village of statue birds and then to the canal hook.
+As the village extends, we reach the entrance to the protected area.

 After three days of access and forced shelter, we finally reached the wild and flooded heart of Tortuguero National Park.